TripSit/rules/teamAgreement.md

     🕊️ Lead with patience.
 I’ll take a breath before I react, offer guidance with kindness, and remember that everyone learns and heals at their own pace.

     🌍 Be inclusive.
-I’ll welcome people of all genders, backgrounds, abilities, and identities — and shut down behavior that makes others feel unwelcome.
+I’ll welcome people of all genders, backgrounds, abilities, and identities, and points of view — and shut down behavior that makes others feel unwelcome.

     💛 Practice non‑judgement.
-I won’t criticize or shame anyone for who they are, what they look like, or what they’re going through.
+I won’t criticize or shame anyone for who they are, what they look like, what they’re going through, or if they have a different point of view.

     🌱 Support wellness.
 I’ll look out for the mental, emotional, and physical health of both our community and our team, and ask for help when I need it too.